tylert/freq-lists/README.rst

     # Create new stock codeplugs for mobile and handheld radios
     ./generate_codeplugs.sh

-    # Do some manual stuff using your favorite CPS tool(s) here
+    # Do some more stuff in the codeplugs using your favourite CPS tool(s)
-    # ...

-    # Stamp a unique CCSS7 DMR ID onto each specific radio
-    ./personalize_codeplugs.sh

     # Generate related channel information for our analog-only brethren
-    ./chirp_everything.sh
+    ./generate_csv_files.sh

 Converting Existing Codeplugs To Templates